 Our rules relating to sponsor competence require a sponsor to maintain a sufficient number of skilled staff (LR 8.6.7R(2)), in other words, adequacy of resource.
-New applicants will need to determine whether they have sufficient resource to meet their expected business activity, in light of the guidance set out in LR8.6.7CG, and whether they will be able to provide sponsor services in accordance with the Principles for Sponsors, including the need to provide sponsor services with due care and skill.
-We do not expect any sponsor to be able to satisfy this requirement by employing the minimum number of employees capable of meeting the key contact requirements in LR 8.6.19R.
-Despite the expectation set out in LR 8.6.7D that new applicants (and sponsors) need a minimum of two employees capable of meeting the key contact requirements sponsors and new applicants will need to consider whether they meet our expectations in light of the guidance as set out in LR 8.6.7CG and LR 8.6.7DG.
-Furthermore, aAlthough LR 8.6.7DG indicates that in order to be competent, we would expect a sponsor to have a minimum of two employees capable of performing the role of key contact in order to minimise key person risk, a sponsor will need to consider the number of key contacts it needs in the context of its business model and activity levels.
-This may require a sponsor to staff its operations with significantly more than the minimum number of key contacts set out in LR8.6.7DG.
+New applicants will need to determine whether they have sufficient resource to meet their expected business activity, in light of the guidance set out in LR 8.6.7CG, and whether they will be able to provide sponsor services in accordance with the Principles for Sponsors, including the need to provide sponsor services with due care and skill.
+Despite the expectation set out in LR 8.6.7D that new applicants (and sponsors) need a minimum of two employees capable of meeting the key contact requirements, sponsors and new applicants will need to consider whether they meet our expectations in light of guidance set out in LR 8.6.7CG and LR 8.6.7DG.
+Although LR 8.6.7DG indicates that in order to be competent, we would expect a sponsor to have a minimum of two employees capable of performing the role of key contact in order to minimise key person risk, a sponsor will need to consider the number of key contacts it needs in the context of its business model and activity levels.
+This may require a sponsor to staff its operations with significantly more than the minimum number of key contacts set out in LR 8.6.7DG.